drfraker/listen-360-plugin/README.md

 Install the plugin to your wordpress site, set up the plugin and enter the shortcode on any page you wish to show your reviews on.

+If you need help with install ... reach me on twitter.com  @dustin_fraker

 Have fun!